gleam-lang/website/cheatsheets/gleam-for-go-users.md

 In Go strings are slices (dynamically sized arrays) of bytes.
 Those bytes are arbitrary, and are not required to contain Unicode or any other string encoding.
-Go's standard library however has extensive support for string operations.
-Strings can be built efficiently with a `StringBuilder` type from the `strings` package in the standard library.
-Interpolation can be accomplished using `Sprintf` and other similar functions found in `fmt` package amongst others in the standard library.
-This uses C `strfmt` style format strings that are statically checked at compile time.
+Go's standard library however has extensive support for string operations, that relies heavily on C `strfmt` style format strings that are statically checked at compile time.

 In Gleam all strings are unicode binaries.
 Gleam however offers a `StringBuilder` type via its standard library which may be more performant than joining strings in some scenarios.